MetisProtocol/metis-hardhat-template/README.md

 NOTE: if you're using solidity 0.8.9 or above, the default evm version is `London`, and it's not supported by Metis, you should set `evmVersion` to berlin.

+1.1 non-EIP155 txs is disabled for now

+you should always use EIP155 to build and sign your transactions.

+We will enable non-eip155 txs in next hardfork.

 2. Native token and wrapped

 Metis is a native token but also an ERC20 compatible token on Layer 2.